-The fear that ‘real’ (that is British) New Zealanders would be crowded out of their own country by Asians is reflected in this cartoon.
-A working man and a returned soldier are having to stand in a bus because Asians had taken over the positions of comfort and privilege.
+A fear that ‘real’ (that is, British) New Zealanders would be crowded out of their own country by Asians is reflected in this cartoon.
+A working man and a returned soldier are having to stand in a bus because Asians have taken all the seats.
 The cartoon appeared in the New Zealand Freelance in 1920, the same year that the Immigration Restriction Amendment Act gave the government the power to keep out ‘unsuitable’ immigrants.

 Using this item

 Te Ara - The Encyclopedia of New Zealand

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.